 |September 20, 2021||August 9 through September 3, 2021|

 Learn the fundamentals of the IPS model and how to effectively provide top notch services to individuals on your caseload.
-Throughout this course we will explore specific strategies, concepts, and skills that employment specialists can use to best support and assist job seekers to reach their individualized employment goals.
+Throughout this course we will explore specific strategies, concepts, and skills that IPS specialists can use to best support and assist job seekers to reach their individualized employment goals.
 Because this online course is interactive, you will receive personalized feedback to enhance your skillsets even further.
 You can ask pointed questions about techniques for specific client scenarios, employer networking experiences, and other newly learned concepts.

 - Using a Team Approach (including families, VR counselor and mental health practitioners)

-- Focusing on Strengths and Preference
+- Focusing on Strengths and Preferences

 - Client Interviewing Skills